rachellevanger/tda-persistence-explorer/README.md

 # Local Installation

-Type the following from the root of repository in order to install the program:
+After cloning the repository to a local direcotry, type the following from the root of repository in order to install the program:

     ./install.sh